-- Arranges for and maintains documentation that all persons, prior to employment, are free from Tuberculosis (TB) in a communicable state via skin testing (or chest exam if recommended by physician) to reduce the risk of such infections in members and staff.
+- Arranges for and maintains documentation that all persons, prior to employment, pass criminal background checks through the Louisiana Department of Public Safety, State Police.
+If the results of any criminal background check reveal that the potential employee (or contractor) was convicted of any offenses against a child/youth or an elderly or disabled person, the provider shall not hire and/or shall terminate the employment (or contract) of such individual.
+The provider shall not hire an individual with a record as a sex offender nor permit these individuals to work for the provider as a subcontractor.
+Criminal background checks must be performed as required by La.
+R.S.
+40:1203 et seq., and in accordance with R.S.
+15:587 et seq.
+Criminal background checks performed over 90 days prior to date of employment will not be accepted as meeting this requirement. - Arranges for and maintains documentation that all persons, prior to employment, are free from Tuberculosis (TB) in a communicable state via skin testing (or chest exam if recommended by physician) to reduce the risk of such infections in members and staff.
 Results from testing performed over 30 days prior to date of employment will not be accepted as meeting this requirement. - Establishes and maintains written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use.
 (See Appendix D). - Maintains documentation that all direct care staff, who are required to complete First Aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within ninety (90) days of hire, which shall be renewed within a time period recommended by the AHA.
-(See Appendix D). - Maintains documentation of verification of completion of required trainings for all staff. - Ensures and maintains documentation that all unlicensed persons employed by the organization complete training in a recognized crisis intervention curriculum prior to handling or managing crisis calls, which shall be updated annually. - Staff must operate under an agency license issued by LDH.
-PSR services may not be performed by an individual who is not under the authority of an agency license.
+(See Appendix D). - Maintains documentation of verification of completion of required trainings for all staff. - Ensures and maintains documentation that all unlicensed persons employed by the organization complete training in a recognized crisis intervention curriculum prior to handling or managing crisis calls, which shall be updated annually. - Effective January 1, 2019, has a National Provider Identification (NPI) number, and must include the agency NPI number and the NPI number of the individual rendering PSR services on its behalf on all claims for Medicaid reimbursement for dates of service on or after January 1, 2019.